Mark McFadden

-Mark McFadden is a broadcaster and journalist with ITV News.
-He is based in Northern Ireland where he broadcasts for UTV.
+Mark McFadden (born 1965, Derry, Northern Ireland) is a former broadcaster and journalist with ITV News.
+He was based in Northern Ireland where he fronted broadcasts for UTV.

-He is currently the North West correspondent for UTV Live, the flagship early evening news programme on the channel.
+For three decades he was the North West correspondent for UTV Live, the flagship early evening news programme on the ITV regional channel.

 Early life

 McFadden was born in Derry in 1965.
-He is a former pupil of St. Columb's College - a school that boasts Nobel prize-winners Seamus Heaney and John Hume among its alumni.
+He is a former pupil of St. Columb's College – a school that boasts Nobel prize-winners Seamus Heaney and John Hume among its alumni.
 After St. Columb's he studied English and French at Queen's University, Belfast.

 Journalism career

 His career in journalism began in 1988 with the Derry Journal, the second oldest English-language newspaper in the world.

 During six years at the Journal he worked in news, features and sports.
 He also contributed news and sports reports to London broadsheet newspapers The Guardian and The Daily Telegraph.

 Broadcasting career

 In April 1994, McFadden joined the UTV Live team becoming the face of UTV in the North West of Ulster.
-He works mainly on hard news reports - covering politics, serious crime, terrorism, the economy, etc. However, he also produces a wide range of material for the sports and features departments.
+He worked mainly on hard news reports – covering politics, serious crime, terrorism, the economy, etc. However, he also produces a wide range of material for the sports and features departments.

 McFadden was UTV's correspondent throughout the entire course of the Bloody Sunday Inquiry.
 This Tribunal of Inquiry was chaired by Lord Saville of Newdigate, and it sat at the Guildhall in Derry and Methodist Central Hall in London.
 It was the longest and most expensive Inquiry in UK legal history.
 McFadden was the only television journalist to cover the Bloody Sunday Inquiry from its inception in 1998 to its conclusion in June 2010 when Lord Saville's final report was published.

 In April 2011 he was one of UTV's analysts for Queen Elizabeth II's historic state visit to the Republic of Ireland, broadcasting from Dublin Castle and Croke Park.
-McFadden has also presented several series of "Rare Breed" for UTV, examining the multi-billion pound agriculture industry in Ireland.
+McFadden has also presented 12 series of "Rare Breed" for UTV, examining the multi-billion pound agriculture industry in Ireland.
+The programme has been picked up by international broadcasters including Netflix.

-He is primarily based in UTV's new studio in Derry.
+He was primarily based in UTV's studio in Derry, but also reported across Britain and Ireland.